Hurst v. Newman

 • Court U.S. District Court

-• Issues Government-Supported Religion, Nontheist, Atheist, Humanist, Religious and Racial Equality, Schools and Learning, Teaching Religion in Public Schools
+• Issues Nontheist, Atheist, Humanist, Public Schools, Racial Equality, Religious Minorities, Teaching Religion in Public Schools

 In January 2006, Frazier Mountain High School in Lebec, California, offered a month-long, elective “intersession” course called “Philosophy of Design.”
 The course description explained that students would “take a close look at evolution as a theory and . . . discuss the scientific, biological, and Biblical aspects that suggest why Darwin’s philosophy is not rock solid.”
 It also explained that the class would present evidence that the earth is “thousands of years old, not billions.”
 The course curriculum consisted principally of videos advocating young-earth creationism (the religious view that the earth was created by God in six days, as described in the Book of Genesis, about 6,000 years ago) or intelligent design.